Long Term Disability

 Generally, the statute of limitations for disability insurance cases is four years from the initial date of denial of benefits; however, Pennsylvania and federal law permit the insurance carrier to shorten this period of time in the contract.
 Once again, it is important that you obtain a copy of your contract to determine the precise statute of limitations applicable to your case.

 There can be numerous and complex issues in these types of cases, including the interaction with the receipt of personal injury awards, workers’ compensation benefits, and Social Security Disability to name a few.
 If you are receiving a settlement or benefits, the carrier may be entitled to some portion of your settlement, or entitled to reduce or offset your benefit.
-Again, every case and every policy have different terms, so it is in your best interest to obtain a copy of your policy and have it reviewed by Quatrini Law Group if you think you have been wrongfully denied benefits.
+Again, every case and every policy have different terms, so it is in your best interest to obtain a copy of your policy and have it reviewed by the Quatrini Law Group if you think you have been wrongfully denied benefits.
 To schedule a consultation with our lawyers at our Greensburg, Pittsburgh, Latrobe, or Altoona office locations, call 888-534-6016 or complete our online form.

 For more information, please visit: A Summary: Long-Term And Short-Term Disability.